-To request an emergency transfer, the tenant shall notify [housing provider]'s management office at [insert address, phone number, and email for management office] or notify their case manager or other appropriate staff person and submit a written request for a transfer.
+Emergency Transfer Request Documentation To request an emergency transfer, the tenant shall notify [housing provider]'s management office at [insert address, phone number, and email for management office] or notify their case manager or other appropriate staff person and submit a written self-certification and request for a transfer.
 [Insert appropriate staff title] will assist submitting documentation.
 [Housing provider] will provide reasonable accommodations to this policy for individuals with disabilities.

-If required, the tenant's written request for an emergency transfer should include either:

-- A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under the housing program; OR - 2.
+If required, the tenant's written request for an emergency transfer should include either: 1.
+A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same bos@ncceh.org 919.755.4393 www.ncceh.org/BoS dwelling unit assisted under the housing program; OR 2.
 A statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.

-Acceptable written forms of third-party documentation include: [this list is optional - providers may choose not to require any documentation]

-- A complete HUD-approved VAWA Certification Form that was provided to the tenant; - A record of a Federal, State, tribal, territorial, or local law enforcement agency, court, or administrative agency that documents the incident of domestic violence, dating violence, sexual assault, or stalking; - A statement, signed by the tenant, along with the signature of an employee, agent, or volunteer of a victim service provider, an attorney, a medical professional or a mental health professional (collectively, "professional") from whom the tenant sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking, or the effects of abuse, and with the professional attesting under penalty of perjury that he or she believes that the incident or incidents of domestic violence, dating violence, sexual assault, or stalking are grounds for protection; or [Insert any other forms of documentation you will accept.
+Tenants may also submit other documentation but are not required to do so.
+Other forms of Acceptable-written documentations accepted by [housing provider] include: forms of third-party documentation include: [this list is optional - providers may choose not to require any documentation] - A complete HUD-approved VAWA Certification Form that was provided to the tenant; - A record of a Federal, State, tribal, territorial, or local law enforcement agency, court, or administrative agency that documents the incident of domestic violence, dating violence, sexual assault, or stalking; - A statement, signed by the tenant, along with the signature of an employee, agent, or volunteer of a victim service provider, an attorney, a medical professional or a mental health professional (collectively, "professional") from whom the tenant sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking or human trafficking, or the effects of abuse, and with the professional attesting under penalty of perjury that he or she believes that the incident or incidents of domestic violence, dating violence, sexual assault, or stalking, or human trafficking are grounds for protection; or [Insert any other forms of documentation you will accept.
 Any documentation is acceptable, or housing providers may choose not to require third-party documentation at all.]
 Tenants need to only submit one form of documentation.

 [Insert appropriate staff member title here] will provide all tenants and potential tenants with the HUD-approved VAWA Certification Form and [insert any other forms you create as documentation for emergency transfers].
 If [housing provider] receives documentation that contains conflicting information (including certification forms from two or more members of a household each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator), [housing provider] may require an applicant or tenant to submit third-party documentation, as described above, within 30 calendar days of the date of the request for the third-party documentation.
+Confidentiality [Housing provider] will keep confidential any information that a tenant submits in requesting an emergency transfer and information about the emergency transfer.
+[Housing provider] only